NSLS-II/PyXRF/docs/installation.rst

       must be used on some platforms (particularly Windows).
 Refer to the Conda documentation for more details.

-3. Install PyXRF from :code:`conda-forge` or :code:`nsls2forge` Anaconda channel.
+3. Install PyXRF from :code:`conda-forge` or :code:`nsls2forge` Anaconda channels.

    PyXRF is currently available from the :code:`conda-forge` Anaconda channel.
 Create new Conda environment: